scloud19/SECipedia/Ethical Hacking/Web_App_Security/SOP.md

 Same Origin Policy
+  Applied inconsistently across browsers, their versions, and even plugins.

 Definition
+  Essentially is a sandbox.

   Restricts resources from one origin interacting with other origins.

   Was initially defined only for external resources, but now includes schemes such as: